ᢝ Mongolian Letter Manchu Ali Gali Jha U+189D

 Character Details

-Categorized technically as a Other Letter, this character typically falls under the Mong script.
+Categorized technically as a Other Letter, the U+189D character typically falls under the Mong script.
 In terms of text layout and rendering, the glyph is not a composition and has no designated width in East Asian typography.
 When placed in bidirectional text, it behaves as an Left-To-Right character.
 Its visual representation remains not mirrored regardless of the reading direction.

 Representations & Encodings